 Hazardous Materials Team

-The Stockton Fire Department established a formal Haz Mat Team in 1987 to meet the potential hazards posed by the increasing use of toxic and hazardous materials, as required by federal law.
+The Stockton Fire Department established a formal Haz Mat Team in 1987 as required by federal law to meet potential hazards posed by the increasing use of toxic and hazardous materials.
+Emergency operations are coordinated by the Deputy Chief of Operations and the Haz Mat Chief.

-The team is also a member of the San Joaquin County Joint Hazardous Materials Response Team, a pool of hazardous material teams that can be utilized on large-scale incidents county-wide.
+The team is a member of the San Joaquin County Joint Hazardous Materials Response Team, a pool of hazardous material teams that can be used on large-scale incidents county-wide.

 Every firefighter recruit academy receives 40 hours of instruction in Hazardous Materials First Responder Awareness/Operational, Decontamination, and Terrorism Consequence Management.

 Haz Mat 10

 The trailer contains multiple inflatable shower units, a portable water heater, tethered air cart, and necessary protective clothing.

-This City of Stockton webpage last reviewed on --- 3/22/2011
+This City of Stockton web page last reviewed on --- 6/25/2015